Smoky Mountains at Christmas: 13 Most Festive Things to Do

 Smoky Mountain Christmas at Dollywood

-No wintery sojourn to the Smoky Mountains during Christmas is complete without a visit to Dollywood.
+No wintery sojourn during Christmas in the mountains is complete without a visit to Dollywood.
 Welcome in the Happiest Season when making a plan to see the dazzling Dollywood Smoky Mountain Christmas decorations, lights, and attractions.
-Let everyone’s favorite queen of country music bless you with heaps of holiday cheer now through January 1, 2023.
+Let everyone’s favorite queen of country music bless you with heaps of holiday cheer from November 4 through January 6, 2024.

 Adrenaline junkies can still get in their kicks with stomach-churning rides aboard the Wild Eagle and Blazing Fury before partaking in the Noel and nativity festivities.
 From charming country carols to more than 5 million twinkling lights, there’s no denying the appeal of this enchanting holiday homage.
 Immerse yourself in a winter wonderland of furry friends, 12 ft tall Christmas trees, and live caroling excitement.